Beaches / Coastlines, Oahu

 From snorkeling, swimming, kayaking, surfing or just relaxing on the beach, Oahu's coastline beaches are definitely a great way to spend a day or two.

-Ferni and I enjoyed a few of the beaches along the coastline and my favorite where the beaches on the North Shore.
+We always enjoy the beaches along the coastline and my favorite are the beaches on the North Shore.

 Laie Point is a beautiful and dramatic place on the northeastern coast of Oahu.
 It's not far from the BYU Hawaii campus and the Polynesian Cultural Center.
 It would be easy to just cruise down the road and miss this scenic stop entirely.... but I highly recommend taking the time to go out and see it.
 I actually thought it was the most beautiful sight on all of Oahu.